blallen22/Statistical-Analyses/README.md

 # survey-analyses
 This captures R code for conducting survey analyses.
-Chunks include variable creation, data cleaning, proportion/sd/n/mean tables, significance testing, correlation matrices, snake plot, multiple linear regression models, k-means clustering, and lasso regression.
+Chunks include variable creation, data cleaning, proportion/sd/n/mean tables, significance testing, correlation matrices, snake plot, multiple linear regression models, k-means clustering, and elastic net regression.
 Note: sensitive information has been protected by the removal of certain variables and certain functions, such as an important false discovery rate control.

 Prequisites: